Frequently Asked Questions for BRE-SPAD Program

 The application should cover all items included in Part 6c, Section IV of PAR-24-268.
 Note that specific research projects should not be described in the application.
 If the application is funded, pilot project requests should follow the instruction listed under Section VI of PAR-24-268, Part 2, Prior Approval of Pilot Projects.

-No, only one application can be submitted per institution.
-Only one application per organization is allowed.
+No, only one application can be submitted per organization/institution.
 An applicant organization can only hold one BRE-SPAD award at a time, but may simultaneously participate in BRE-SPAD programs awarded to other organizations.

 See Section III of PAR-24-268 for complete eligibility information for the program.
 These written instructions [PDF] walk through organizational eligibility and how to determine NIH funding and biomedical Ph.D. conferment levels.